Every Time Kylie Jenner Looked Way Older Than Her Actual Age

 Remember when the Internet was hype last year that Kylie Jenner finally turned 21?

-Well, she’s 22 years old today, so it’s time to accept that she’s a little girl anymore.
+Well, she’s 22 years old today, so it’s time to accept that she’s not a little girl anymore.

 But after years of seeming older than she actually is, Jenner is officially one year in of being old enough to drink, legally.